-- If you want the egg yolk to be very cooked, eat it last.
-If you want it slightly runny, stir it with chopsticks while eating.
+- If you prefer the egg yolk to be cooked, eat it towards the end of the meal.
+If you want it slightly runny, break the yolk with chopsticks while eating.

 - Dish out to a bowl when serving to young children to prevent them from accidentally touching the hot claypot while eating.